Connor Joe Player Props: Pirates vs. Reds

 Connor Joe At The Plate

-- Joe has six doubles, two triples, two home runs and seven walks while hitting .377.
+- Joe has six doubles, two triples, two home runs and seven walks while batting .357.

-- Joe is batting .450 with one homer during his last games and is riding a four-game hitting streak.

-- In 16 games played this season, he has gone deep in two of them.
+- In 17 games played this year, he has hit a homer in two of them.

-- Joe has driven in a run in six games this season (37.5%), including one multiple-RBI game.
+- Joe has driven in a run in six games this year (35.3%), including one multiple-RBI game.

-- In eight of 16 games this season, he has scored, and four of those games included multiple runs.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.